-MH 187 The Helping Relationship: Communication Skills for Today's Professional 4 - 0 - 4
+MH 187 The Helping Relationship: Communication Skills for Today's Professional 4-0-4

 Knowledge, skills and personal characteristics that are needed in today's professional world of helping careers will be examined.
 Students will learn the purpose and skill of interpersonal communication techniques through various didactic and experiential methods.
-Coverage will include documentation and verbal and non-verbal communications, along with
+Coverage will include documentation and verbal and non-verbal communications, along with time management, self management and successful work practices.
+Dynamics of human behavior, culture and specific needs seen in the workplace will be explored.

-MH 193 Mental Health Practicum I\ 2-10-5
+MH 193 Mental Health Practicum I